charafboulmerka/F8WebView/README.md

 4. change the app name, website url, onesignal & admob IDs (optional)

+---

+📄 License
 This project is free and open-source.
 Use it for personal or commercial projects.

+👤 Author
+Charaf Boulmerka
+Android & Web Developer
+📧 charaf.boulmerka25@gmail.com

+🤝 Contributions
+Pull requests, suggestions, and issues are welcome!
+If you like this project, consider giving it a ⭐ on GitHub.